 Rehabilitation clinics help by providing a safe, nurturing environment to those who need it.
 Within a residential rehab facility, patients receive professional care and attention while recovering from their drug or alcohol use.

 The main goal of rehabilitation is to give patients the tools they need to live sober and healthy lives.
 In order to achieve this, rehabilitation clinics must be equipped with all the resources required to ensure that each patient receives the individualised care and attention he/she needs.
-Residential addiction treatment facilities offer a wide variety of services and amenities that make them unique among other forms of addiction recovery.
+Residential addiction treatment center for recovery offer a wide variety of services and amenities that make them unique among other forms of addiction recovery.
 This means that you’ll get everything you need to recover from your addiction without having to worry about finding the right place.

 - A team of qualified professionals (doctors, nurses, psychologists, social workers, therapists, counsellors, etc.)